 - 8.1.1 Contractor and Contractor Personnel shall be solely responsible for identifying and complying with all Applicable Legislation.
-CP is governed by federal legislations and therefore, Contractors and Contractor Personnel providing Work to CP are likewise required to comply with all Applicable Legislations.
-At a minimum, Contractor and Contractor Personnel shall comply with the federal legislations set out below which list is intended solely for general guidance, and not as a comprehensive list of all Applicable Legislation. - 8.1.2 Additionally, the Railway Association of Canada (RAC) is an industry association which can provide support and guidance on matters related to railway safety and the transportation of dangerous goods.
+Contractors and Contractor Personnel providing Work to CP are likewise required to comply with all Applicable Provincial and Federal Legislations.
+At a minimum, Contractor and Contractor Personnel shall comply with the federal legislations set out below which list is intended solely for general guidance, and not as a comprehensive list of all applicable legislation. - 8.1.2 Additionally, the Railway Association of Canada (RAC) is an industry association which can provide support and guidance on matters related to railway safety and the transportation of dangerous goods.